internetarchive/iaux-shared-resize-observer/README.md

 # SharedResizeObserver

-The `SharedResizeObserver` is an thin layer over the `ResizeObserver` to allow for WebComponents and other observers to use a single `ResizeObserver` to provide performant resize observation.
+The `SharedResizeObserver` is an thin layer over the `ResizeObserver` to allow for WebComponents and other observers to use a single, shared `ResizeObserver` to provide performant resize observation.

 It's more efficient to run a single `ResizeObserver` with many observations than many `ResizeObservers`, as noted in [this performance comparison](https://groups.google.com/a/chromium.org/g/blink-dev/c/z6ienONUb5A/m/F5-VcUZtBAAJ).
 A singleton of the `SharedResizeObserver` can be shared with any element that needs resize observation.
 Consumers register themselves with `resizeObserver.addObserver({ handler, target })` and get a `handleResize(entry: ResizeObserverEntry)` callback when the target changes.
 See `Usage` section below for an example.